bp43me/Pruitt_portfolio/Part2FinalProject.md

 ## Target audience you hope to reach with your story:

 I hope to reach the country representatives of the Nile River Initiative and national water resources management planners.

+## My approach to identifying representative individuals to interview

+I selected individuals who I felt would have very little context around the subject matter, but could provide useful feedback due to them being current students or having background in the education field.

 ## Interview script